kimgr/git-format/README.md

 * For every file being formatted, search the directory tree upwards all the way to the Git topdir looking for `.git-format`
 * If not found, try `~/.git-format`

-The default, if no config is found, is to use `clang-format` on the system `PATH`.

 ## Caveat ##